 Make a Gallon of Garlic Pepper Tea as a Bug Repellent

 - 12 peppers of the HOT kind – the hotter the better.
 We use habaneros, but you can use cayenne, jalapenos, Scottish bonnets, etc.

 - 2 Full Gallons of Distilled water

 - eye protection (look pretty cool doing it)

 - 1 blender (this is the one we use)

 - funnel (this is my favorite set, but then I love everything Oxo!)

 2. Pull the stems off the peppers.
+Make sure to wear gloves so that the pepper juice doesn’t get on your hands!
 Our blender would probably make mince of these, but it’s super quick to do, so we just do it to save the effort later.

 7. VERY CAREFULLY — pour your mush through a strainer and into your empty gallon container .
 Allow each small batch to drain fully, even pressing down with your gloved hand or a ladle to get all the juice out.
 Use your leftover distilled water to run through once or twice more to get all of the juice out.
 Discard the pulp.
 Repeat.

 The pulp can be composted, but do it in a long-term bed that you’re not likely to be messing in soon.